-Atoms make up everything in the universe and are held together with strong forces.
+Nuclear energy is the energy found the nucleus (core) of atoms – tiny particles that make up every object in the universe.
+There is enormous energy in the bonds that hold atoms together.
 To make electricity, energy must be released from these atoms.
 This can be done in two ways: nuclear fusion and nuclear fission.

-In “nuclear fusion,” energy is released when atoms are combined or fused together to form a larger atom.
-This is how the sun produces energy!
+In the process of ‘nuclear fusion’, instead, energy is released when atoms are combined or fused together to form a larger atom.
+This is how the sun produces energy.

 A nuclear reactor is the machine in a power plant where fission takes place.
-Tiny pieces of uranium get stacked up in long metal tubes, which form the core of the reactor.
+Currently, uranium is the most common chemical element used as fuel in nuclear power plants for nuclear fission since its atoms are easily split apart.
+During this process, tiny pieces of uranium get stacked up in long metal tubes, which form the core of the reactor.
 These rods are held under water to keep them cool and if they get too hot, they melt, causing radioactive material to be released.
-This is very dangerous to the environment and people and can make you very sick!
+Radiations are extremely toxic and dangerous to humans and the environment.

 This question has been asked for many years.
 Nuclear power is very efficient; one small piece of uranium can produce as much electricity as 150 gallons of oil.
-Many see nuclear power as an alternative energy source, but solar and wind energy are far less dangerous.
+Many see nuclear power as an alternative and clean energy source that could help us reach net-zero emissions in the future, but renewable sources such as solar and wind energy are far less dangerous.

-Nuclear power plants are designed to be safe, but accidents have happened.
+Nuclear power plants are designed to be safe, but accidents have happened in the past.
 In 1986, a very serious accident happened at the Chernobyl nuclear power plant in Ukraine.
-Radioactive gases leaked out of the plant and into the air, which ruined crops and livestock and made people very sick.
-A similar accident happened when a tsunami damaged a power plant in northern Japan in 2011.
+Radioactive gases leaked out of the plant and into the air, destroying crops and livestock and harming people’s health.
+A similar accident happened more recently, when a tsunami damaged the Fukushima power plant in northern Japan in 2011.